 Most mature companies have had to reinvent their business several times along the way.
 Infrastructure changes, processes evolve, market demands change, and new technology is introduced - it's part of the business lifecycle.
 All businesses have to deal with this as well as unexpected challenges, such as the recent social media outage incident that impacted millions of users and many marketers.

-There is much more detail involved in a business turnaround than just these four steps, which is where a business turnaround specialist is such a valuable resource.
+There is much more detail involved in a business turnaround than just these four steps, which is where a business transformation service company can accelerate your speed of success.
 Turning around a business should be viewed as a challenge that reignites a company’s passion, that will enable it to thrive for many years to come, and position the business for an exit at the right time, now or in the future.